network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 will be affecting the load-generating connections as well as the separate latency probing connections in the same way.

-# RPM Test Server API
+# Responsiveness Test Server API

-The RPM measurement is built upon a foundation of standard protocols:
+The responsiveness measurement is built upon a foundation of standard protocols:
 IP, TCP, TLS, HTTP/2.
 On top of this foundation, a minimal amount of new “protocol” is defined, merely specifying the URLs that used for GET and PUT in the process of